mikerowehl/mikerowehl.github.com/source/_posts/2013-10-24-firefoxos-1-dot-2-on-zte-open.markdown

 I had them built.
 There were folks posting that they had gotten certain parts working, and it was failing for me and others who had recently purchased devices.
-Turned out that the original firmware didn't support fastboot, which is one of the mechanisms for getting the code actually onto th device.
+Turned out that the original firmware didn't support fastboot, which is one of the mechanisms for getting the code actually onto the device.
 That V1.0.0B02 release from ZTE has instructions for how to load it using the stock recovery image, and once it's installed you'll be able to use the simple tools to get your code onto the device.
 Also nice, with the ZTE provided update.zip